It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 @HBCU20x20

-This is the official account for the HBCU 20×20, an organization that connects African American college students with internships and alumni with jobs.
+This official account for the HBCU 20×20 connects African American college students with internships and alumni with jobs.

 @greatyop1